sanchda/sanchda.github.io/_posts/2025-04-06-appending_a_bit_in_pieces.md

 | Direct I/O (O_DIRECT) | 3886 | 9.71 | 0.001 |
 | Linux AIO | 482 | 1.21 | 0.006 |

+A quick note here.
+`O_DIRECT` dispenses with some of the intermediate abstractions available to other write modes.
+Accordingly, when IO is dispatched, `O_DIRECT` ensures the request at least hits the storage controller (albeit maybe not actual storage).
+This is great when you're doing large writes, but for small writes like this, clearly latency is a dominating factor.

 ### Almost a Chunk
 As we get closer to the chunk size, some problems start to emerge.
 I think this is actually a sign that I have a bug in the implementation, but for the purpose of discussion let's take this as a loss.